HugoBde/hugobde.dev/blog_source/powering_contact_form_with_go_and_docker.md

     }
 }
 ```
-And *voilà*!
-A slightly improved version of this source code can be found on [GitHub](https://github.com/HugoBde/msgme/blob/master/msgme.go).
+And *voilà!* A slightly improved version of this source code can be found on [GitHub](https://github.com/HugoBde/msgme/blob/master/msgme.go).
 Now it's time to play with Docker.